monkphin/Colour-Forge/TESTING.md

 # Testing and Validation

 ## Use based functionality testing
-While working on building basic functionality.
-It occurred to me that I would ideally need to test each specific function as I brought it online.
-As such, I commented out the majority of the models.py file and reduced it to just the recipes table with no relationships.
-I then created a new file called reset_db.py whose function was effectively purely to tear down and rebuild the db to save me having to do this manually each time I needed to online a new feature for testing.
-This way, I could keep my data clean and fresh each time a new feature was added.
-This idea came about because I dove in and created the entire DB schema with all relationships in place which when trying to test just adding a recipe name and description caused errors since I had nothing in place to ensure the foreign keys were being updated and that the data was fully linked and working, which caused Werkzueg errors to occur constantly.
-I also added some limited print output to ensure the data was being correctly captured before sending it to the DB.
+While building the basic functionality, I realized the best approach would be test each specific feature as it was developed.
+Since I had created the modals file in its entirety before starting development of functions, I commented out the majority of the models.py file, initially retaining only the recipes table without any relationships.
+I then spent a lot of time checking the database directly via the CLI to see what data was being written.
+Additionally, I created a reset_db.py script designed to tear down and rebuild the database automatically.
+This approach saved me from manually resetting the database each time I needed to test a new feature, ensuring that my data remained clean and fresh.

-This method of testing was moved on from after I started to get more to grips with accessing and writing data to the database, instead relying more on directly checking to see if data had updated on the website.
-Sadly, I neglected to record much, if any data from that point on, since I was more focused on getting functionality online and working as well as reacting to realisations about tweaks or changes that were needed.
+To aid in testing I added limited print statements to the code so that I could see what data was being captured by the various forms before submission to the DB to ensure parity of data between the two.

+As I became more comfortable with writing and querying data on the DB, I moved away from this more manual approach, where I was checking print statements and monitoring the database directly and instead relied more on checking updates to the website directly, falling back to checking the DB where I needed to confirm none visible data, such as if booleans were set to true or false.
+Unfortunately, during this phase, I neglected to record detailed test data, as my primary focus shifted to ensuring functionality was online and responding to necessary tweaks and changes.

+The results of my initial testing can be found below.

 ### add recipe
 <details>
-<summary>basic functionality to write to the recipes table</summary>
+<summary>Output of writing to the recipes table</summary>
 <img src="docs/add_recipe_test.png">

-Output of writing to the recipes table<br>
+```

-Recipe Name: This is a test of the add recipe function<br>
+Recipe Name: This is a test of the add recipe function
 Recipe Description: Testing the ability to add recipes.
 Nothing to see here.
-Once this works I will start to build the recipes page to show the stored data.<br>
+Once this works I will start to build the recipes page to show the stored data.

+127.0.0.1 - - [29/Sep/2024 16:46:15] "POST /add_recipe HTTP/1.1" 302 -
+127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /recipes HTTP/1.1" 200 -
+127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/css/style.css HTTP/1.1" 304 -
+127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/images/logo.png HTTP/1.1" 304 -
+127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/js/script.js HTTP/1.1" 304 -
 ```
-127.0.0.1 - - [29/Sep/2024 16:46:15] "POST /add_recipe HTTP/1.1" 302 -<br>
-127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /recipes HTTP/1.1" 200 -<br>
-127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/css/style.css HTTP/1.1" 304 -<br>
-127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/images/logo.png HTTP/1.1" 304 -<br>
-127.0.0.1 - - [29/Sep/2024 16:46:15] "GET /static/js/script.js HTTP/1.1" 304 -<br>
-```

-Recipes table contents<br>
-open_punch_bath_8981=> \dt<br>
 List of relations<br>
 | Schema |  Name   | Type  |    Owner    |
 |------- | ------- | ----- | ------------|
 | public | recipes | table | urbqgoc5q8y |

-(1 row)

-open_punch_bath_8981=> select * from recipes;<br>

 | recipe_id |                recipe_name                 |                                                                recipe_desc                                                               |
 | --------- | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------- |
 |    1      | This is a test of the add recipe function  | Testing the ability to add recipes.
 Nothing to see here.
 Once this works I will start to build the recipes page to show the stored data. |

-(1 row)
 </details>

 <details>